Explore Promptwatch, track 10 prompts for free

 • The attention mechanism determining that a blog post about 'sustainable investing' is relevant to a query about 'ESG portfolio management' by understanding semantic relationships

-• Multimodal transformers extending attention mechanisms to process images alongside text, enabling models like GPT-5.4 to analyze visual content
+• Multimodal transformers extending attention mechanisms to process images alongside text, enabling models like current GPT models to analyze visual content

 Share this article